 How much savings are we talking about?

-As shown by McHenry Advisers, a third-party administrator specializing in advanced retirement plan design for business owners, a Cash Balance Plan’s maximum contribution significantly exceeds that of a traditional 401(k) plan.
+Your standard 401(k) plan contributions combined with a Profit Sharing Plan can exceed $50,000, all reducing your tax bill.
+However, as shown by McHenry Advisers, a third-party administrator specializing in advanced retirement plan design for business owners, a Cash Balance Plan’s maximum contribution can significantly exceed that of a traditional 401(k) plan.

 Your maximum contribution will vary by age, income, and other factors.
 If you’re a 35-year-old business owner, you could be saving $150,000 per year.
 If you’re 65, contributions could exceed $400,000 per year – all tax-deductible.
 At the top 37% federal income tax rate, a $150,000 contribution saves you $55,500 in tax, while a $400,000 contribution saves you $148,000 in tax this year.